AdamGagorik/ffxiahbot/doc/source/markdown/setup.md

 * Clone pydarkstar repository.
 * Edit the config.yaml in "C:\path\to\pydarkstar\bin" with your settings (use a text editor).

 **You need to open a command prompt at the root directory of pydarkstar.
-This is not the same as the Anaconda command prompt**
+This is not the same as the Anaconda command prompt.**

 ```bash
 > cd "C:\path\to\pydarkstar\bin"